maplion/angular-i18n-helpers/README.md

 the line is replaced, it ends up with a lot of &nbsp; spacing in between all areas where there was a line break.
 2. Interpolated values are ignored (not fully tested, but it works for my purposes at the moment).

-## Who this was made for
-This was developed with my needs in mind, but could be developed for general public use with some additional features (you can fork it and make it your own, or help improve this, but at least it gives a head start).

 ## Assumptions
 This is designed with a few assumptions in mind:
 1. You're using standard messages.xlf files and following the i18n standards given here: https://angular.io/guide/i18n